-Are you struggling with finding the time to manage social media marketing for your business?
+Are you struggling with finding the time and the right tools to manage social media marketing for your business?

 A lot of precious time can be wasted figuring out what to post, where to post, and how to post it.